neondatabase/website/content/docs/manage/api-keys.md

 Any action performed in the Neon Console can be performed using the [Neon API](https://neon.tech/api-reference).
 Using the Neon API requires an API key.
 This topic describes how to generate, revoke, and use API keys.

-API keys are global and belong to the Neon account.
-They can be used with any project that belongs to the Neon account.
+API keys are global and belong to your Neon account.
+They can be used with any project that belongs to your Neon account.
 A Neon account can create unlimited API keys.

 ### Generate an API key

 An API key is a secure, randomly generated, 64-bit key that you must provide when calling Neon API methods.
 An API key remains valid until it is revoked.

 To generate an API key:

 1. Log in to [Neon Console](https://console.neon.tech).
-2. Click your account in the upper right corner of the Neon Console and click **Account**.
+2. Click your account in the upper right corner of the Neon Console, and click **Account**.
 3. Select **Developer Settings** and click **Generate new API Key**.
 4. Enter a name for the API key.
 5. Click **Create** and copy the generated key.